 Kilimanjaro Tipping Recommendations – Important Things to Note

-- Starting in June of 2018, Jerry Tanzania Tours will provide individual envelopes (by request from previous travellers) to make the tipping process run more smoothly.
+- Starting in June of 2018, Jerry Tanzania Tours will provide individual envelopes (by request from previous travelers) to make the tipping process run more smoothly.
 These will typically be handed out to trekkers by the head guide on the first night of the expedition.

 - The Kilimanjaro Tipping Ceremony generally occurs after breakfast before the final descent to the entrance gates at the end of the trek.
-You will be provided with 2 envelopes to list how much tips the particular staff should receive.
+You will be provided with 2 envelopes to list how many tips the particular staff should receive.

 - The Kilimanjaro Porter’s Assistance Project (KPAP) recommends climbers give tips directly to each crew member in individual envelopes to ensure that the full amount of tip is received by the crew member.

-- Travellers can tip in Tanzania Shillings (TZS) or US Dollars, though USD is typically easier.
+- Travelers can tip in Tanzania Shillings (TZS) or US Dollars, though USD is typically easier.
 Be sure to bring small bills (nothing higher than $20) in order to tip evenly among all staff.

 - Regardless of the size of your expedition, we recommend budgeting around $250 – $350 for the trekking portion of your expedition.
 If you are also doing the group camping safari, we recommend budgeting around $50 – $100.

 KPAP has published recommendations on the amount that it is customary to tip Kilimanjaro porters.
 For groups of three or more for a seven-day climb, tips work out to between $200 and $250 in total per climber.
 Longer climbs would be a bit more, and shorter climbs perhaps a bit less, at your discretion.